mosip/documentation/docs/inji-mobile-wallet/sandbox-details/inji-setup-guide.md

 Before you start with setting up Inji Mobile, ensure you have the following in place.

-1. Inji Mobile APK File: For Android devices,
+1. Inji Mobile APK File:
    * If you are using an Android smartphone, click [here](https://drive.google.com/drive/folders/1SRHhFxQBNfOc-cdPU8VlKecIdc-WkuGZ) to get the Inji Mobile `apk` file for installation.
    * Transfer the `apk` file onto the smartphone on which it is to be installed.
-2. Inji Mobile Test Flight Access: For iOS devices,
+2. Inji Mobile Test Flight Access:
    * If you are using an iOS device, fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSd\_P4OMwimjTxGlJ2bfLob2TIt9UaaZDQF3sBO74e9TBST-vQ/viewform) here to get access to the Inji Mobile app on test flight.
      * Ensure you have downloaded the test flight application from your app store
-   * You will receive an email on the email ID (Apple ID) provided in the form.
+   * You will receive an email on the email ID (associated to the Apple ID) provided in the form.
-   * Follow the instructions in the email and access Inji Mobile from the iOS device on which it is to be installed.
+   * Follow the instructions in the email and access Inji Mobile from the iOS device on which it has to be installed.
 3. UIN Credentials:

     * Issuance of UIN (Unique identification number) as a demo credential will allow you to explore Inji Mobile’s capabilities and experience seamless VC sharing firsthand.